-Demant and anill in the intervented in state ting all in the solt Verbal.
-Internal Report any spin involving waste insulating oil in transit.
+Depart any anill involving weats insulating ail in transit Verbal.
+Internal Report any spill involving waste insulating oil in transit.
 BC Hydro Employees Report to: • work leader or manag owner of the vehicle if vehicle er, and it is not a BC Hydro Contractors Report to: • BC Hydro person arra employer, and owner of the vehicle nging the transport In addition, the managers below must be notified promptly if there is potential for a large environmental impact or public concern.
 Edie Thome Tel.
 604.528.3419 Cel.
 778.828.6231 Lisa Seppala Tel.
 604.528.2500 Cel.
-778.866.3251 Spill Reporting - Verbal, External Spill to Water (Any Quantity), or Spi II to Land (More than Verbai, External (Spill to water in such as a ditch cludes anything directl or storm drain) y connected to water, • Provincial Emergency 663-3456 (24-hour tele water or land where the spill to reach water, con Environment Canada understanding, Environ lead federal agency for notifications under see substances) of the Fis local municipality or R is to a source of drinki Program (PEP) at 1-800- ephone); if the spill is to bere is potential for the onfirm that PEP will notify (by memorandum of nment Canada is the or receiving spill ction 36(3) (deleterious cheries Act), and egional District if the spill ng water The notification to PEP must include th ne following information: name and phone num providing notification of name and phone num location, time, and dat material spilled and qu cause and effect of the action taken or proposi spill duration of the spill weather conditions planned follow-up ber of the person of the spill ber of the spiller se of the spill uantity e spill sed action to contain the • government agencies on the scene persons or agencies advised To maintain good relations, the environmental specialist receiving the EIR should also notify applicable local environmental agency contacts such as the Department of Fisheries and Oceans or the BC Ministry of Environment.
+778.866.3251 Spill Reporting - Verbal, External Spill to Water ( Any Quantity), or Spi II to Land ( More than Verbai, External (Spill to water includes anything directly connected to water, such as a ditch or storm drain) • Provincial Emergency 663-3456 (24-hour tele water or land where the spill to reach water, con Environment Canada understanding, Environ lead federal agency for notifications under see substances) of the Fis local municipality or R is to a source of drinki Program (PEP) at 1-800- ephone); if the spill is to bere is potential for the onfirm that PEP will notify (by memorandum of nment Canada is the or receiving spill ction 36(3) (deleterious cheries Act ), and egional District if the spill ng water The notification to PEP must include th ne following information: name and phone num providing notification of name and phone num location, time, and dat material spilled and qu cause and effect of the action taken or proposi spill duration of the spill weather conditions planned follow-up ber of the person of the spill ber of the spiller se of the spill uantity e spill sed action to contain the • government agencies on the scene persons or agencies advised To maintain good relations, the environmental specialist receiving the EIR should also notify applicable local environmental agency contacts such as the Department of Fisheries and Oceans or the BC Ministry of Environment.
 External - Spill to Land Where There Is Potential for the Spill to Reach Water, Less than 100 L: For spills less than 100 L to land where there is potential for the spill to reach water, contact the group Environmental Specialist for advice on further notification.
 Spill Reporting The work leader or manager of the person providing notification of the spill must complete an environmental incident report in SAP and distribute the report as indicated preferably within 24 hours of the spill.